Dellacurtais/PotatoService/README.md

 ```

 ### Services
-Create a services to mantain your business rules in domain layer and use it in your application layer
+Establish services to encapsulate your business logic within the domain layer, making it accessible in the application layer:

 ```php
 class TesteService extends Services {